-- When System configuration window opens click on Selective startup and uncheck Load startup items.
+- When the System Configuration window opens click on Selective startup.
+Uncheck Load startup items.

 - Go to Services tab, check Hide all Microsoft services and click on Disable all.

-- Go to Startup tab and click on Open Task Manager.
+- Go to the Startup tab and click on the Open Task Manager.

-- Go to Startup tab and right click each item on the list and choose Disable from the menu.
+- Select the Startup tab and right-click each item on the list and choose Disable from the menu.

-- After you disable all startup applications, go back to System Configuration window and click Apply and OK.
+- After you disable all startup applications, go back to the System Configuration window and click Apply and OK.

 Users reported that this error was caused by Nvidia Streaming Kernel Service, and by disabling this service, the issue was permanently fixed.

 5. Perform Windows 10 reset

-- Restart your PC few times during the boot sequence to start Automatic Repair.
+- Restart your PC a few times during the boot sequence to start Automatic Repair.

 - Select Troubleshoot > Reset this PC > Remove everything.
 During this step you might be asked to insert Windows 10 installation media, so be sure to have one prepared.

 - Choose Only the drive where Windows is installed > Just remove my files.
 Click the Reset button to start the process.

-- Follow the instructions to complete Windows 10 reset.
+- Follow the instructions to complete the Windows 10 reset.